massonix/bulk_genomics_2024/README.md

 - [RNA-seq workflow](https://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html): an end-end RNA-seq analysis using BioConductor packages (from the developers of DESeq2)
 - [DESeq2 workflow tutorial | Differential Gene Expression Analysis | Bioinformatics 101](https://www.youtube.com/watch?v=OzNzO8qwwp0): DESeq2 tutorial by the bioinformagician on youtube

+## Clustering

+Which distance metric should I use?

+- [Great discussion on stackexchange](https://stats.stackexchange.com/questions/459063/best-practices-in-the-selection-of-distance-metric-and-clustering-methods-for-ge).
+Key questions: _should genes that show the same pattern, but have different levels of overall expression go into the same group (correlation based distance) or different groups (difference based distance)?
+Is the pattern more important the the overall expression level ?
+If two genes anti-correlate does that mean they are related and be in the same group, or in different groups (does sign matter)?
+Should larger deviations be "punished" more (euclidean distance), or all magnitudes of difference are equally important (manhattan distance)?_
+- [Check figure 10.13 from the 1st version from the book Introduction to Statistical Learning ](https://www.stat.berkeley.edu/users/rabbee/s154/ISLR_First_Printing.pdf) for an intuitive understanding of why the choice of distance metric matters.

 TODO
 Negative binomial...
 Salmon...